astheeggeggs/BRaVa_curation/README.md

 * Filepath to place initial sample QC metrics for downstream plotting: `${INITIAL_SAMPLE_QC_FILE}$`

 `python 03_0_initial_sample_qc.py ${MT_HARDCALLS} ${INITIAL_VARIANT_LIST} ${INITIAL_SAMPLE_QC_FILE}`

+We then plot the sample metrics using `03_1_initial_sample_qc_plot.r`.
+We then create a series of plots, and define an empirical hard cutoff for a series of the metrics.
+Edit the chosen thresholds in `utils/r_options.r` or redefine them at the start of the plotting script.

+When you are happy with the proposed cutoffs, run `03_2_initial_sample_filter.r`.

 ## Step 4: High Quality Common Variant Subset
 `04_0_export_plink.py`